surma/surma.dev/content/things/portrait-mode.md

   </figcaption>
 </figure>

 The 2D diagrams can’t visualize the circle on the sensor, but it makes sense when you think about it: The _shape_ of a lens (or the iris opening) will determine what a point light will look like when it’s out of focus.
 We have been talking about bokeh circles because pretty much all photography lenses are circular.
 The opening created by the iris is also circular, although not _perfectly_ so.
-This can be seen in movies, where you can sometimes count how many blades a lens’ iris had because of how bokeh circles look.
+The imperfectness of that circular opening can sometimes be seen in movies:

 <figure>
   <img src="irisbokeh.jpg" loading="lazy" width="1280" height="720" style="max-width: 1280px">